 In the year 1882 the first recorded club was established in the town, the members meeting for practice in a field near the Station Hotel (now the Brindley Arms).
-The name of 'SWIFTS' was given to it by the promoters, the colours being dark blue jerseys with a white swallow on the chest and white knickerbockers.
+The name of 'SWIFTS' was given to the team by the promoters, the colours being dark blue jerseys with a white swift on the chest and white knickerbockers.
 After practicing for a considerable time near the Station Hotel, the club moved to Bewdley Road near the New Inn, where the first matches were played.

 In 1979, after eight seasons in the Worcester League, the Swifts were elected to Division Two of the West Midlands (Regional) League.
 After consolidating their position for half a dozen seasons, they gained promotion to Division One in 1986, after finishing fourth in the league.